UltraEngine/PluginSDK/Plugins/VTF Texture Loader/README.md

 # VTF Texture Loader

-This plugin loads images from Valve Texture Format files.
+This plugin loads images from Valve texture and material files.